uzrg/uzrg/_posts/2024-03-24-getting-started.md

    ○ VSCode (Portable)
    ○ Git (Portable)
    ○ Ruby (Portable)
-2. Clone the Chripy theme into a local git repository
+2. Clone the Chirpy theme into a local git repository
-3. Customize and test the site locally
+3. Customize the site locally
    ○ Favicons
    ○ Avatar
    ○ Urls
-   ○ Contacts, authors, etc..
+   ○ Contacts, authors, share
    ○ Posts
+4. Build and test site locally
-4. Push to GitHub for build and deploy
+5. Push to GitHub, GitHub Pages URL, Build and Deploy Actions

-We can do each step one by one, but to speed up the process will use a PowerShell script to combine step 1 and 2.
+Each step can be done one by one, but to speed up the process, I will use a PowerShell script to combine steps 1 and 2.
-The following PowerShell download VSCode (Portable), PortableGit , Ruby Installer then install everything into a $devOpsPath\Tools directory .
+The following PowerShell script downloads VSCode (Portable), PortableGit, and Ruby Installer, then installs everything into a $devOpsPath\Tools directory.
-###Note that this is not a fully automated process as the PortableGit and Ruby installers will launch a wizard requiring manual intervention to continue.
+**_Note that this is not a fully automated process as the PortableGit and Ruby installers will launch a wizard requiring manual intervention to continue._**
-My recommended way to use the following PowerShell script is to turn it into a PowerShell Profile so that it is loaded each time a powershell console is launched.
-Note that it does try to download and install the various tools each time the $profile run, tools are installed the first time and subsequent runs only ensure the $env:path is updated.My prefered PowerShell Profile is the CurrentUserAllHosts located at ~\Documents\WindowsPowerShell\Profile.ps1
+I recommend using the following PowerShell script by turning it into a PowerShell Profile so that it is loaded each time a PowerShell console is launched.
+Note that it tries to download and install the various tools each time the $profile runs.
+Tools are installed the first time, and subsequent runs only ensure the $env:path is updated.
+My preferred PowerShell Profile is the CurrentUserAllHosts located at ~\Documents\WindowsPowerShell\Profile.ps1

-### PowerShell to Setup local dev environment and cloning Chirpy into a local repo
+### PowerShell to Setup local dev environment and cloning Chirpy into a local repo **_ this is for Windows OS and is provided "as is" no implied warranties or guarantees _**

 ```PowerShell
 <#